Feature #16428

 Anyway, I support this proposal.
 It's definitely an useful functionality, and it's clearly faster than doing it indirectly via #uniq.

-Updated by kyanagi (Kouhei Yanagita) almost 5 years ago
+Updated by kyanagi (Kouhei Yanagita) about 5 years ago

 - Subject changed from Add Array#uniq? to Add Array#uniq?, Enumerable#uniq?